waltermillan/SpainCities/README.md

 ## 📅 Changelog

+- **01/08/2025**:
+  - **Backend**: The "Name" property is added to the base entity (BaseEntity) and the property is removed from the entities: Region, Country, Province and Picture.
 - **08/04/2025**:
   - **Architecture**: Added folder with an explanation of the solution's architecture.
   - **Backend**: Code improvements and refactoring to follow clean code principles.